It (2017 film)

-Development of the theatrical film adaptation of It began in March 2009 when Warner Bros. started discussing that they would be bringing it to the big screen, with David Kajganich planned to direct, before being replaced by Cary Fukunaga in June 2012.
-After being dropped out as the director in May 2015, Andy Muschietti was signed on to direct the film in June 2015.
-He talks of drawing inspiration from 1980s films such as The Howling (1981), The Thing (1982) The Goonies (1985), Stand by Me (1986) and Near Dark (1987) and cited the influence of Steven Spielberg.
+Development of the theatrical film adaptation of It began in March 2009 when Warner Bros. started discussing that they would be bringing it to the big screen, with David Kajganich planned to direct, before being replaced by Fukunaga in June 2012.
+After Fukunaga dropped out as the director in May 2015, Muschietti was signed on to direct the film in June 2015.
+He talks of drawing inspiration from 1980s films such as The Howling (1981), The Thing (1982), The Goonies (1985), Stand by Me (1986) and Near Dark (1987) and cited the influence of Steven Spielberg.
 During the development, the film was moved to New Line Cinema division in May 2014.
 Principal photography began in Toronto on June 27, 2016, and ended on September 21, 2016.
 The locations for It were in the Greater Toronto Area, including Port Hope, Oshawa, and Riverdale.
-Benjamin Wallfisch was hired in March 2017 to composed the film's musical score.
+Benjamin Wallfisch was hired in March 2017 to compose the film's musical score.